 IPhone Weather Widget updated

-The latest version of the Belgian Weather Forecast Widget for iPhone users still is a standards based web application with lots of JavaScripts and css tweaks but it's getting hard to tell the difference between this application and a proprietary iPhone application.
+The latest version of the Belgian Weather Forecast Widget for iPhone users still is a standards based web application with lots of JavaScripts and css tweaks but it's getting hard to tell the difference between this application and a proprietary iPhone application. iPhone users just have to open Mobile Safari and browse to this url.
+(This widget exists also for PC or Mac) |

 Thursday, February 19, 2009